AdaptureAcademy/PythonScriptingLab1Beginner/README.md

 ### Make a virtual environment

-- A virtual environment is a tool that helps to keep libraries required by different projects separate by creating isolated python virtual environments for them.
-This is one of the most important tools that most of the Python developers use.
+- A virtual environment is a tool that helps to keep libraries required by different projects separate by creating isolated Python virtual environments for them.
+This is one of the most important tools that most Python developers use.
 - Every Python project has a `requirements.txt` file that contains the names of all the libraries required to run the project.
 You can install all the libraries by running `pip install -r requirements.txt` in the project directory. `requirements.txt` is similar to `package.json` in Node.js.
 - To create a virtual environment, run `python3 -m venv venv` in the project directory.

 ### Activation of the Virtual Environment

 - #### Windows

   To activate the virtual environment from your CMD/PowerShell, run `venv\Scripts\activate.bat` in the project directory.

 - #### Linux